-Rufaro Murenza was nominated for a fourth consecutive year as a finalist in the National Arts Merit Awards (NAMA) in 2017!
+Rufaro Murenza was nominated for a fifth year as a finalist in the National Arts Merit Awards (NAMA) in 2020!

 “At the moment it seems the sky is the limit.”

 Rufaro was born in Zimbabwe in 1980.
 While doing his ‘O’ levels, he started working with world famous Zimbabwean sculptor Joe Mutasa, as his assistant at Chapungu Sculpture Park in Msasa, Harare.

 At Chapungu, he was exposed to the works of many artists, like Tapfuma Gutsa, Nicholas Mukomberanwa and Eddie Masaya who had even ventured into granite carving.
 In 1998, Rufaro and Joe attended a workshop in granite carving at Chapungu with Joram Mariga and two visiting Japanese sculptors.